 We ask students to take significant individual responsibility for their own education, but individuals in isolation rarely make good choices.
 Your responsibility for your own education is only meaningful when you have the support and means to feel competent and informed about your own decisions.
-Academic advising brings together students with faculty, creating a relationship that ideally lasts for the full four years of your study.

-The purpose of this relationship is to provide an additional perspective, advice and guidance as you make important decisions about your studies and your future professional life.
-Topics to discuss with your advisor could for instance include your choice of Major, whether to pursue an independent project, where to apply to study abroad and - at a later stage of your studies - what to do after LAS.

-Moreover, you may run into some difficulties along the way: adjusting to a new cultural environment, dealing with matters in your private life that affect your studies, wondering whether LAS is right for you, struggling to keep up with the workload, failing a course and wondering if you have the right learning strategies, or balancing studies with work.
-Rather than just struggling through, we strongly recommend to contact your advisor if you face such challenges.
+Academic advising pairs students with faculty, creating a relationship that ideally lasts for the full four years of your study.
+The purpose of this relationship is to provide advice and guidance as you make important decisions about your studies and your future professional life: your choice of Major, whether to pursue an independent project, or where to apply to study abroad.
+Moreover, you may run into some difficulties along the way: adjusting to a new cultural environment, struggling to keep up with the demanding workload or even failing a course, or balancing studies with work.
+In such cases, you may want to seek advice from a more academically and professionally experienced person, your advisor.

-Your academic advisors are people who know from their own life experience what it means to face challenging situations and to make hard choices.
-They also have years of experience in supporting LAS students.
-This means that they can provide you with a new perspective on your own situation, help you to think through your options in a systematic and constructive way, and support you with your own decision-making process.
+Your faculty advisors are people who have also made hard choices and continue to do so in their professional lives.
+They can provide you with a new perspective on your own situation, help you to think through your options in a systematic and constructive way, and help you to cultivate your own decision-making process.
 The advisor-advisee relationship is intended to be collegial.
 This means that your advisor is not an authority figure but rather a more experienced collaborator with you on your educational journey.
 They cannot and will not make decisions for you.
 Instead, you should cultivate a respectful working relationship with your advisor, one based on reciprocal responsibilities.
 They should be available to you for the important moments of your education.
 And you should be sensitive to their other responsibilities - they are also teaching staff, course coordinators, administrators, etc. - and reasonable about requests.